UN envoy warns of ‘dangerous’ escalation cycle in war-wracked Yemen

 ‘Terrorist’ designation

-Meanwhile, the UN also fears that a US decision to return the Houthis to a list of “terrorist” groups could harm Yemen’s economy, particularly commercial imports of essential items, according to UN aid operations director, Edem Wosornu.
+Among the complications is the US’s move to return the Houthis to a list of “terrorist” groups – a decision the UN fears could harm Yemen’s economy, particularly commercial imports of essential items, UN aid operations director Edem Wosornu said.

 The US move, announced last month, takes effect on Friday and hits the Houthis with harsh sanctions in response to the attacks on cargo ships.